top of page

 Chairman of the Board

-Dr. Joseph N. Pelton is Chairman of the Alliance for Collaboration in the Exploration of Space (ACES Worldwide).
-He is also Director of Academics and Research for the International Association for the Advancement of Space Safety (IAASS) and Chairman of the IAASS Academic Committee and a member of its Board.
-He is the Dean Emeritus and former Chairman of the Board of Trustees of the International Space University.
-He is also the Director Emeritus of the Space and Advanced Communications Research Institute (SACRI) at George Washington University, where he was also Director of the Accelerated M.S.
+Dr. Joseph N. Pelton is Chairman of the Alliance for Collaboration in the Exploration of Space (ACES Worldwide https://acesworldwide.org He and Jim Crisafulli had the original idea to found ACES Worldwide in 2021 while working together on issues related to Hawaiian aerospace development.
+Dr. Pelton is also services Director of Academics and Research for the International Association for the Advancement of Space Safety (IAASS), chairman of IAASS Academic Committee, a member of its Executive Board and Senior Editor of the Journal of Space Safety Engineering.
+He is the Dean emeritus and former Chairman of the Board of Trustees of the International Space University with its main campus in Strasbourg, France.
+He is also the Director Emeritus of the Space and Advanced Communications Research Institute (SACRI) at George Washington University where he was also Director of the Accelerated M.S.
 Program in Computers and Telecommunications.
-In earlier positions, Dr. Pelton held managerial positions at Comsat and Intelsat.
-He also served as Professor and Director of the Interdisciplinary Telecommunications Program at the University of Colorado-Boulder, where he served as the Director of the Center for Advanced Research in Telecommunications and Technology (CARTT).
+In earlier positions he was Director of Strategic Planning for Intelsat and held other management positions at Intelsat and Comsat.
+He also served as Professor and Director, Interdisciplinary Telecommunications Program at the University of Colorado-Boulder where he was also Director, Center for Advanced Research in Telecommunications &Technology (CARTT).
+He is the award-winning author and editor of over 70 books and over 300 articles in the field of telecommunications and networking, space systems, future technologies, and urban planning.
+His book Global Talk won a Pulitzer Prize nomination and won the Eugene Emme Literature Award of the International Association of Astronautics.
+In July 2013 he received in the United Kingdom British Interplanetary Society International Award known as “The Arthur” in honor of Arthur C. Clarke.
+He also received the Arthur C. Clarke Foundation’s Lifetime Achievement award in 2001 and the IAASS “da Vinci Award” for lifetime achievement.
+Most recently he won the Guardian Award of the Lifeboat Foundation which was previously won by Bill Gates, El

 Tommaso Sgobba, M.S.